 Once they reach an endpoint, have them turn around, grab hands again, and walk back toward you.
 You can have them all raise their hands high while holding them together or have them freeze in their best model runway pose.
 Once everyone finishes posing like a star, have them look at their neighbor and make their best barnyard animal noise.
 If your group isn’t into farm animals, have them make their best alien noise.
 You will get great expressions with this group pose, guaranteed!

-A variation of this photography prompt for a group (if your group is both adults and small kids) is to have all grown-up couples hold hands and walk away from you.
+A variation of this photography prompt for a group or a family picture (if your group is both adults and small kids) is to have all grown-up couples hold hands and walk away from you.
 Have the kiddos stay behind you, and on the count of 3, say GO and have the kiddos race to the parents.

 Here’s another fun group pose to add to the walk and talk.
 It also works with your group standing still.
 Piggyback rides are fantastic!
 This prompt works great for older siblings, husband/wife duos, and even little kids with their parents.
 The piggyback prompt will get heads close together and usually elicits a friendly interaction between the two piggybacking.
 Don’t worry if you have any folks in the group who are not piggyback friendly!
 This group pose is so much fun, with some piggybacking and others looking on with laughter.

 Unposed Photography Prompts for Fun Group Poses #8